-Article XI of the Supplemental Charter provides for the appointment of a Visitor to adjudicate on petitions from members of the University’s academic staff (as defined in Statute 1).
+Article X of the Charter and Statutes provides for the appointment of a Visitor to adjudicate on petitions from members of the University’s academic staff (as defined in Statute 1).

 The Visitor is appointed by the Privy Council, following a nomination by the University’s Council.
 Individuals appointed must hold or have held high judicial office.